Ambasdr

 Designing an AI that represents people

-Most AI interfaces answer prompts.
-Ambasdr introduced a more sensitive problem: the AI had to represent a real person, which changed the definition of trust.
-Visitors needed to trust the answers were useful; owners needed to trust the AI wasn't misrepresenting them; and the product had to make clear that the user remained the source of truth.
+Most AI interfaces just answer prompts.
+Ambasdr had a touchier job: it was speaking for a real person, which raised the stakes on trust.
+Visitors had to trust the answers were useful.
+Owners had to trust the AI wasn't putting words in their mouth.
+And the product had to make clear the person always had the final say.

-Every major feature connects back to four questions: Can the AI accurately represent me?
+Every major feature traces back to four questions: Can the AI represent me accurately?
 Can I control what it knows?
 Can visitors trust the answers?
-Can I continuously improve how I'm represented?
+Can I keep improving how I come across?

 Decision log